 Can I recover from burnout while continuing to work?+

-In mild to moderate burnout, structured recovery alongside reduced workload is achievable.
+In mild to moderate burnout, organised recovery alongside reduced workload is achievable.
 In severe burnout with significant HPA dysregulation, some reduction in work demands, even temporarily, may be necessary for physiological recovery.
 The Continue phase provides structured guidance on the sustainable return to full workload.